thekrisho/Android-Sensor-Monitor/README.md

 This Android application monitors accelerometer and gyroscope sensors to detect events e.g. door opening/closing, and someone  getting up (or sitting down) on the couch.
 This is achieved by taping/attaching your phone to a door or a couch so that the on-board accelerometer and gyroscope could be utilized.
 The detected event is then posted to a Tomcat/Servlet based web application using "Microsoft Access" for storage, displaying the event as well as the exact time when the event was detected.
 Also, there is a web page that allows users to view these events in a descending temporal order i.e. most recent event on the top.

-*DONT FORGET TO ADD PERMISSIONS FOR INTERNET SOMEWHERE IN THE MANIFEST:
-<uses-permission android:name="android.permission.INTERNET"></uses-permission>

-*DONT FORGET "http://" BEFORE YOUR SERVER URL OF YOU MAY ENCOUNTER PROBLEMS*

 Requirements:
 - Tomcat 9.0
 - JDBC Servlet